atreids/atOS/README.md

-# AtomOS
+# FAT12 Bootloader

-Tiny "operating system" made for fun.
+A tiny FAT12 filesystem bootloader made for fun.

+Note: this likely wouldn't work on a real floppy diskette as they are know to sometimes fail to read and this bootloader does not account for that.

 ## Dependencies